preciofishbone/OmniaDocsG2/_build/html/_sources/user-options/current-user-language/index.rst.txt

 All Omnia system labels are now shown in the selected language.

 The setting is saved automatically and is valid over sessions, meaning til language is set next time.

+Do you need to work with different language versions of pages?
+See this documentation page for more information: :doc:`Language versions of a page </pages/language-versions-of-a-page/index>`